nms-scribe/cosmopoeia/docs/generated/Commands.md

 * `--bezier-scale <BEZIER_SCALE>` — This number is used for generating points to make curvy lines.
 The higher the number, the smoother the curves

   Default value: `100`
+* `--max-glacier-temp <MAX_GLACIER_TEMP>` — A temperature at and below which glacier biomes are applied, default is -5
+* `--min-wetland-flow <MIN_WETLAND_FLOW>` — A number at and above which waterflow that wetlands are applied, default is 400
 * `--overwrite-biomes` — If true and the [<$layer>] layer already exists in the file, it will be overwritten.
 Otherwise, an error will occur if the layer exists